shazChaudhry/docker-elastic/README.md

 * Deploy Elastic stack by running the following commands:
   * `export ELASTIC_VERSION=6.2.2`
   * `docker network create --driver overlay elastic`
-  * `docker stack deploy --compose-file docker-compose.yml elastic` _(This will deploy a reverse proxy, logstash, Kibana and 2x Elasticsearch instances in Master and Node configuration.
-Please note that Elasticsearch is started as a global service which means it will be scalled out automatically as soon as new nodes are added to the docker swarm cluster)_
+  * `docker stack deploy --compose-file docker-compose.yml elastic` _(This will deploy a reverse proxy, logstash, Kibana and 2x Elasticsearch instances in Master / data nodes configuration.
+Please note that Elasticsearch is configured to start as a global service which means data nodes will be scalled out automatically as soon as new nodes are added to the docker swarm cluster.
+Here is an explaination on various Elasticsearch cluster nodes: https://discuss.elastic.co/t/node-types-in-an-elasticsearch-cluster/25488)_
 * Check status of the stack services by running the following commands:
   * `docker stack services elastic`
   * `docker stack ps --no-trunc elastic` _(address any error reported at this point)_
   * `curl -XGET -u elastic:changeme 'localhost:9200/_cat/health?v&pretty'` _(Inspect cluster helth status which sould be green.
 It should also show 2x nodes in todal)_
-* Once all services are running, execute the following commands:
+* Once all services are running, execute the following commands to deploy filebeat and metricbeat:
   * `docker stack deploy --compose-file filebeat-docker-compose.yml filebeat`  _(Filebeat starts as a global service on all docker swarm nodes.
-It is only configured to picks up container logs for all services at '`/var/lib/docker/containers/*/*.log`' and forward thtem to Elasticsearch.
+It is only configured to picks up container logs for all services at '`/var/lib/docker/containers/*/*.log`' (container stdout and stderr logs) and forward thtem to Elasticsearch.
 These logs will then be available under filebeat index in Kibana.
-You will need to add additional configurations for other log locations)_
+You will need to add additional configurations for other log locations.
+You may wish to read [Docker Reference Architecture: Docker Logging Design and Best Practices](https://success.docker.com/article/docker-reference-architecture-docker-logging-design-and-best-practices))_
   * Running the following command should print elasticsearch index and one of the rows should have _filebeat-*_
     * `curl -XGET -u elastic:changeme 'localhost:9200/_cat/indices?v&pretty'`
   * `docker stack deploy --compose-file metricbeat-docker-compose.yml metricbeat`  _(Metricbeat starts as a global service on all docker swarm nodes.
 It sends system and docker stats from each node to Elasticsearch.
 These stats will then be available under metricbeat index in Kibana)_